UNH AI Wiki

 Giving talks

-In my view, the number one things is to know that about 95% of speakers get nervous, even very experienced professors who you would never imagine getting nervous.
+In my view, the number one thing is to know that about 95% of speakers get nervous, even very experienced professors who you would never imagine getting nervous.
 (I know since I always sit in the front row.)
 The key is to channel your nervousness into useful energy/excitement for the topic.
 Focus outwards, on helping your audience understand what you're explaining.

 Norman Ramsey's advice